-- Stand in front of horizontal bar, lower chest to waist height.
+- Stand behind horizontal bar, lower chest to waist height.

-Place finger tips or inside base of thumbs on bar hold with just
+Place finger tips or inside base of thumbs on bar, hold with

-enough contact for balance and self-assistance.
-Balance on one
+just enough contact for balance and self-assistance.
+Balance

-leg with opposite leg extended straight leg forward as high as
+on one leg with opposite leg extended straight leg forward as

 - Squat down as far as possible while keeping leg elevated